G1anC/G1anC/README.md

 <br>

-:octocat: My username is °.✧ Ɠị۸ή ✧.° or G1an (it's easier to write)
+:octocat: My username is  &ast;.✧ Ɠị۸ή ✧.&ast;  or G1an (it's easier to write)
 <br>
 :school: I am currently studying at EPITECH Strasbourg
 <br>